izikeros/blog/content/posts/notes/diagram_generation.md

 ---
-Title: Programatic diagram generation
+Category: note
+Date: '2023-01-25'
+Modified: '2023-07-12'
+Prompt: What are indirect ways that you can provide me diagrams that can be represented (described) in text format?
+There are several formats either to describe graphics or the code that is used by some engines to render graphs.
+I would like that some of your answers would contain diagrams as well.
 Slug: diagram-generation
-Date: 2023-01-25
-Modified: 2023-01-25
 Status: published
 Tags: diagram, visualization, graphviz, uml, mermaid, latex
-Category: note
-prompt: What are indirect ways that you can provide me diagrams that can be represented (described) in text format?
-There are several formats either to describe graphics or the code that is used by some engines to render graphs.
-I would like that some of your answers would contain diagrams as well.
+Title: Programatic Diagram Generation
 prompt_2: Give me exemplary diagrams in ASCII art and LaTeX Tikz
 ---

 <!-- MarkdownTOC levels="2,3" autolink="true" autoanchor="true" -->